Losredith/CarND-Advanced-Lane-Lines/writeup.md

     return leftline.current_fit,rightline.current_fit
 ```
 The main idea is adding threshold of polynomial coefficients by learning exsiting lanes.And it works very well.

+#####3.Issues still to be soloved
+At the end, my pipeline gets more robust, but it still gets a lot of errors when shadows and lights presences.
+In project video, it fails in serval frames which you can find it doesn't follow the lane line when shadow presences, and in the challenge video, its performance gets really poor.
+And still, my curve radius gets some number more than 3m meters which is not possible, I add a threshold and still finding out the reason.
+Next step I will try better image process techies when can separate useful data more accurately such as LUV channel, I think more line verification threshold tricks won't help anymore.